will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ```

-To add this report to your contact sheet you would need to add the report to Koha and then get the report ID number that Koha assigns to that report in your system and replace that number in the URL that is being built by this jQuery (i.e. ```"/cgi-bin/koha/reports/guided_reports.pl?reports=_YourReportNumberHere_&phase=Run+this+report&param_name=Choose+your+library|branches&sql_params=' + report_branch + '"```)
+To add this report to your contact sheet you would need to add the report to Koha and then get the report ID number that Koha assigns to that report in your system and replace that number in the URL that is being built by this jQuery (i.e. ```"/cgi-bin/koha/reports/guided_reports.pl?reports=_yourReportNumberHere_&phase=Run+this+report&param_name=Choose+your+library|branches&sql_params=' + report_branch + '"```)

 ## Adding a search box to the table

-The last piece of this I mentioned briefly includes the following pieces of HTML and jQuery:
+The last piece of this I mentioned briefly twice before includes the following pieces of HTML and jQuery:

 ```html